 - Whatever action the individual files is considered an election to proceed in that forum.Use of the pre-complaint process does not constitute an election to proceed.

 - Filing a formal EEO complaint constitutes an election to proceed in the EEO forum.

-- Mixed-case complaints do not have aright to a hearing before an Equal Employment Opportunity Commission (EEOC) Administrative Judge on a mixed- case complaint.
+- Mixed-case complainants do not have a right to a hearing before an Equal Employment Opportunity Commission (EEOC) Administrative Judge on a mixed- case complaint.

 - A Final Decision must be issued to the Complainant within 120 days of the date of filing a mixed case complaint.

 - Complainant may appeal the Final Decision to MSPB (not the EEOC).